Fraser999/nctl/docs/commands.md

 Upon successful installation, a set of nctl commands are available for execution from within a terminal session.
 All such commands are prefixed by `nctl-` and allow you to perform various tasks as detailed below.

-NOTE: all network & node ordinal identifiers are 1 based.
+NOTE 1: all network & node ordinal identifiers are 1 based.

+NOTE 2: all command parameterrs have default values to simplify the general case of testing a single local network.

 ## Compiling network binaries

+### nctl-compile

+Compiles casper node + client software using `make` + `cargo`.

 ### nctl-compile-node